arnavsharma/where-dyss/README.md

 2. Git clone this project! `git clone https://github.com/arnavsharma/where-dyss.git`
 2. Running the Particle Filter code
     1. Make sure to read the */where-dyss/readme_files/pfREADME.md* file to get an idea of how the particle filter works.
-    2. Skip to Step 2iii if you want to just visualize the 'scene-0249' data the group presented at the end of the Winter 2020 semester.
+    2. Skip to Step 10 if you want to just visualize the 'scene-0249' data the group presented at the end of the Winter 2020 semester in Python.
     3. The following code in Step 2.iv will be run in a *normal* terminal window (not in a Python3 terminal).
 The starting directory will be */where-dyss/python-scripts*.
 Step 2.iv may take some time to run, so please be patient
     4. `python3 pf_data_to_matlab.py`
         1. This will save the landmarks (annotations) position and ego vehicle position among other housekeeping items such as number of samples per scene, number of annotations per sample per scene, etc.